Chapter Three: Residence

 "That's a category, not an answer."

 Dr. Patel held her gaze without blinking.
 "You'll know what we're measuring.
 You won't always know when."
-A pause, deliberate.
-"The distinction matters because you'll be tempted to perform stability rather than have it.
+After a pause: "The distinction matters because you'll be tempted to perform stability rather than have it.
 We're not interested in the performance."

 The girl sat back slowly, still watching Dr. Patel with the same expression she'd worn in the corridor.
 Not satisfied.
 Processing.